-- Workplace bullying has been vaguely defined and there is a poor understanding of it in theory and practice in many countries.
-They say this makes it difficult for employers who have a statutory duty to tackle it effectively.
+- The definition of workplace bullying is vague.
+It is poorly understood in theory and practice in many countries.
+They say this makes it difficult for employers who have a statutory duty to tackle it.

 - Research into bullying has its origins in the school setting.
-This has led to the dominance of the idea of victim and perpetrator as a way of understanding it.
-This idea has tended to be reflected in employment policy.
-Accordingly, bullying investigations in the workplace look for evidence in that light.
+This led to the dominance of the idea of victim and perpetrator as a way of understanding bullying behaviour.
+Employment policy has tended to reflect that idea.
+Those investigating bullying complaints often look for evidence in that light.

-- However, this way of seeing it has been criticised for ignoring social and organisational influences on behaviour.
-The argument is that the victim-perpetrator model, with its focus simply on the individuals involved, can result in scapegoating or victim-blaming.
+- However, critics say the victim-perpetrator model ignores social and organisational influences on behaviour.
+By focusing simply on the individuals involved, it can result in scapegoating or victim-blaming.

-The researchers point to the influential work of psychologist Prof Heinz Leymann.
-His pioneering research on ‘mobbing’ (bullying by a group) at work led him to develop a ‘work environment’ approach to understanding bullying.
+The authors point to the work of psychologist Prof Heinz Leymann.
+His influential research on ‘mobbing’ (bullying by a group) at work led him to develop a ‘work environment’ approach to understanding bullying.

-He argued that acts of bullying should be considered as a process rather than as isolated events, and that those in power at work have a significant influence in that process.
-This can be in creating, or not tackling, an ‘enabling environment’ for conflict, and in stigmatizing, blaming and excluding victims.
+He argued that acts of bullying are a process rather than isolated events, and that those in power at work have a significant influence in that process.
+They can create, or fail to tackle, an ‘enabling environment’ for conflict, and stigmatize, blame and exclude victims.

 Leymann uncovered the strong negative effects on people affected.
-He showed how in impairing their communication, social relationships, reputation, work quality and physical and mental health, bullying undermines the target’s usual coping mechanisms.
+He showed how bullying undermines the target’s usual coping mechanisms by impairing their communication, social relationships, reputation, work quality and physical and mental health.

 However, as the more simplistic victim-perpetrator understanding of workplace bullying has remained dominant, the researchers set out to test it.

-With practitioners who had investigated complaints of bullying in Swedish workplaces, they analysed 81 real cases to see how applicable the victim-perpetrator model is.
-They also considered whether Leymann’s approach, particularly the idea of unethical communication, could be applied to understand the cases.
+They analysed 81 real cases of bullying in Swedish workplaces to see how applicable the victim-perpetrator model is.
+They also considered whether it was possible to apply Leymann’s approach, particularly the idea of ‘unethical communication’, to help understand the cases.

 What were the findings?

-- Fewer than a quarter of cases involved bullying which seemed to conform to the straightforward victim-perpetrator model.
-Further analysis found that most of these cases could be categorised as follows:
+- Fewer than a quarter of cases involved bullying which seemed to conform to the simple victim-perpetrator model.
+The study categorised most cases as follows:

 - Those that involved acts of hostility by employees who were not aware of the effect of their behaviour.

-- Those that had been treated as interpersonal conflicts even though there was evidence of multiple people involved.
+- Those treated as interpersonal conflicts even though there was evidence of multiple people involved.

 - Those where the complainant had been socially excluded because they were perceived as being difficult in some way.

-- In half of the cases, the accused was assessed as having acted improperly but not to the extent of bullying*.
-Most of these involved either poor staff management, including generalised poor communication and failure to deal with problems, or avoidance of a particular individual by other colleagues.
+- In half of the cases, they found the accused had acted improperly but not to the extent of bullying*.
+Most of these cases involved either poor staff management (including poor communication and failure to deal with problems), or avoidance of a particular individual by other colleagues.

-- In a quarter of cases, it was assessed that the accused person had not done anything wrong.
-In some of these, justifiable management action had been interpreted as acts of bullying.
+- In a quarter of cases, they found that the accused person had not done anything wrong.
+In some of these, justifiable management action had been interpreted as bullying.
 Many were felt to have arisen due, at least in part, to ambiguities around day to day matters between employees.
 The authors say these cases were better understood as interpersonal conflict.

 - More than a quarter of cases showed evidence of problematic behaviour on both sides.

-- In half of the cases the complainant themselves was judged to have acted inappropriately to varying degrees.
+- In half of the cases the complainant themselves acted inappropriately.
 This was enough to have warranted their dismissal in 1 in 10 cases.
-In a very few cases, bullying allegations were considered to have been made as a tactic in a ‘power play’ where the accuser did not accept supervision or boundaries.
+There were very few cases where it was felt the accuser made the bullying allegations as a ‘power play’ to resist supervision or boundaries.

-(* The predominant Swedish definition of bullying as described by the authors places more emphasis on the repetition and duration of bullying behaviour than is perhaps the case in the UK.
-However, as they point, out the definition is vague.)
+(* The Swedish definition of bullying as described by the authors places more emphasis on the repetition and duration of bullying behaviour than is perhaps the case in the UK definition.
+However, as they point out, the definition is vague.)

 What were the conclusions?

-- All of the cases involved a severe problem whether or not bullying was found.
+- All of the cases showed signs of severe problems, whether or not there was bullying.

-- Most cases were complex situations involving several actors and were influenced by organisational problems.
+- Most cases were complex.
+They involved several people and organisational problems.

 - At the heart of many cases were problems concerning roles, routines, discretion, supervision, and neglect of problems.

-- They authors argue all of these could be addressed on an organisational level (thus supporting Leymann’s theory).
+- The authors argue all of these could be addressed at an organisational level (thus supporting Leymann’s theory).